stashed/stash/docs/guides/backup.md

 stash-demo-788ffcf9c6-6t6lj   1/1       Running   0          12s
 ```

 Now, create a `Secret` that contains the key `RESTIC_PASSWORD`.
-This will be used as the password for your restic repository.
+This will be used as the password for your backup repository.

 ```console
 $ kubectl create secret generic stash-demo --from-literal=RESTIC_PASSWORD=changeit